JAFCO: History

-In April 1973, JAFCO under the name, Japan Associated Finance Co., Ltd. was established in Chuo, Tokyo with capital of ¥500 million.
+In April 1973, JAFCO was established in Chūō, Tokyo under the name Japan Associated Finance Co.
+Ltd, with a capital of ¥500 million.
 It was created by multiple Japanese financial institutions including Nomura Securities, Nippon Life Insurance and Sanwa Bank.
 Nomura was the largest shareholder.

 In April 1982, JAFCO established Japan's first venture capital partnership fund.

 In April 1984, JAFCO America Ventures Inc. was established in San Francisco.

-In February 1996, JAFCO moved its head office to Chiyoda,Tokyo.
+In February 1996, JAFCO moved its head office to Chiyoda, Tokyo.

 In August 1997, the company was renamed to JAFCO Co., Ltd.

 In May 1998, JAFCO established its buyout investment unit.

 In January 2001, JAFCO held an initial public offering to list its shares on the First Section of the Tokyo Stock Exchange.

 In 2003, JAFCO America Ventures Inc., was spun off to become Globespan Capital Partners, as part of a management buyout.
 In the same year a second American subsidiary was established called Jafco Ventures (now renamed to Icon Ventures).

 In July 2017, Nomura sold all its shares of its stake in JAFCO.

-In October 2020, the company was renamed to JAFCO Group Co., Ltd.
+In October 2020, the company was renamed to JAFCO Group Co.
+Ltd.